 Remember when you sat down to write your undergrad application essays?
 It was your chance to show colleges the real you—and the world was your oyster!
 You could talk about your favorite book character, a beloved hobby, or a cause near to your heart.
 Now you’re ready to apply to grad schools, with another application essay (or 10) to write.
 Like so much of the application process, grad school essays are similar to undergrad…but not quite the same.
 Here’s how you can (and need) to take a more strategic approach to writing your graduate school admission essay.

-The grad school application essay—aka letter of intent, personal statement, statement of purpose, etc.—is your chance to breathe some life and personality into your application.
-But unlike your undergraduate essay, where you might’ve offered a quippy story, your grad school application essay should be more focused on your academic and professional goals, and why grad school is essential to achieving them.
-Oh, and it should also give the admission committee a good sense of who you are and what you value at the same time.
+The grad school application essay—letter of intent, personal statement, statement of purpose, etc.—is your chance to breathe some life and personality into your application.
+But unlike your undergraduate essay, where you might’ve offered a quippy story, your grad school application essay should be more focused on your academic and professional goals and why grad school is essential to achieving them.
+It should also give the admission committee a good sense of who you are and what you value at the same time.
 (No big deal, right?)

 - Describe a situation where you overcame adversity/exhibited leadership/learned from failure/experienced an ethical dilemma.

 - Why do you need this degree at this juncture in your life?

 - What are your short- and long-term career goals?